History of supernova observation: Early history

 supernova was associated with a remnant during the 1960s.

-A common belief in Europe during this period was the Aristotelian idea that the cosmos beyond the Moon and planets was immutable, so observers argued that the phenomenon was something in the Earth's atmosphere.
+A common belief in Europe during this period was the Aristotelian idea that the cosmos beyond the Moon and planets was immutable (unchanging over time), so observers argued that the phenomenon was something in the Earth's atmosphere.
 However, Tycho noted that the object remained stationary from night to night—never changing its parallax—so it must lie far away.
 He published his observations in the small book De nova et nullius aevi memoria prius visa stella (Latin for "Concerning the new and previously unseen star") in 1573.
 It is from the title of this book that the modern word nova for cataclysmic variable stars is derived.

 The most recent supernova to be seen in the Milky Way galaxy was SN 1604, which was observed on October 9, 1604.
 Several people, including Johannes van Heeck, noted the sudden appearance of this star, but it was Johannes Kepler who became noted for his systematic study of the object itself.
 He published his observations in the work De Stella nova in pede Serpentarii.

 Galileo, like Tycho before him, tried in vain to measure the parallax of this new star, and then argued against the Aristotelian view of an immutable heavens.
 The remnant of this supernova was identified in 1941 at the Mount Wilson Observatory.